 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 Fig. 1 Accelerator and Speed Control System

 The linkages that control the accelerator mechanism, governor and carburetor are designed to operate as an integrated assembly.
 Any adjustment to one portion of the system will have an effect on the other components within the system.
 In the following text, there are references to removing and installing bolts and other fasteners.
 Additional hardware (nuts, washers, etc.) that are removed must always be installed in their original positions unless otherwise specified.
 Non-specified torques are shown in the table in Section A.